 With now over 125 cats they have really made this something so emotionally inspiring!

-Based in the grounds of St Vincent de Paul and welcome the elderly, accompanied by family or nurse to spend time among the cats, chatting and hugging them.
-The cats benefit from this love and attention too!
+Based in the grounds of St Vincent de Paul ,welcome older people, accompanied by family or nurse, to spend time among the cats, chatting and hugging them.
+The cats benefit from this love and attention, too!

-They also run further and more programs for children with special needs – whether it’s autism, learning difficulties or the victims of bullying are also invited to join us at the cat sanctuary and enjoy our fluffy, friendly cats.
+They also run further and more programs for children with special needs – whether it’s autism, learning difficulties or bullying victims aree also invited to join us at the cat sanctuary and enjoy our fluffy, friendly cats.

-There are over 300,000 stray cats in Malta and managing and reducing this number is vital.
+There are over 300,000 stray cats in Malta; managing and reducing this number is vital.
 Educating the population is hugely important.

 Want to be part of the AGM?
 Why not donate here?

-Your donation to support their work is kindly appreciated.
-Make a small donation and Feed 1 of their rescued cats for a day!
+Your donation to support their work is greatly appreciated.
+Please donate and Feed 1 of their rescued cats for a day!

 Paypal : www.paypal.me/feedacatnow